STANTHEGR8/CODEBYTE.LEGIONS/README.md

 # Canadian University of Bangladesh Computer Society Membership Management System
 A simplistic Member Management System in JAVA specifically designed for Canadian University of Bangladesh Computer Soceity.
-Welcome to the Canadian University of Bangladesh Computer Society Membership Management System (CUB-CS-MMS) repository!
 This project is designed to streamline and automate the management of your computer society's membership.

 ## Table of Contents